 Simply put, a screencast is a digital recording of your computer screen, usually accompanied by audio narration.
-Screencasts are ideal for showing viewers the best way to use an online application, service, or piece of software, step-by-step.
+Screencasts are great for showing viewers the best way to use an online application, or software application, step-by-step.

 Screencast videos are an excellent way to introduce your product to new customers, or help existing customers get up to speed with your product.
 And that translates to fewer calls and emails for your customer support team.

 Screencasts can also be used to help a new employee get up to speed more quickly, without requiring another, more veteran employee spend their valuable time teaching a new hire the basics.